Your Security and Safety in East Africa

 General Safety Tips

-Tour operators make it their business to know the areas they travel in thus reducing risk to travellers.
-However, it is sensible to take normal precautions on your African safari, particularly when travelling through urban areas.
+Tour operators make it their business to know the areas they travel in thus reducing risk to travelers.
+However, it is sensible to take normal precautions on your African safari, particularly when traveling through urban areas.

-Always have a photocopy of your passport, and any visas.
-Also, have a list of traveller’s cheque numbers.
+Always have a photocopy of your passport and any visas.
+Also, have a list of traveler’s cheque numbers.
 These copies should be packed separately from the originals.
-It is never a good idea to carry large amounts of cash, and most urban centres (hotels, shops) do accept credit cards (Visa and Mastercard are most common), and traveller’s cheques.
+It is never a good idea to carry large amounts of cash, and most urban centres (hotels, shops) do accept credit cards (Visa and Mastercard are most common), and traveler’s cheques.

 You might need cash for purchases at the local markets – keep this in a travel wallet, or a zip pocket.